DailyMusic/locales/README.md

 - Upload your JSON: Please upload your JSON file to [npoint.io](https://www.npoint.io/).
 - Submit Your Translation: Return to the repository on GitHub.
 Click on the "Issues" tab and choose the template corresponding to your contribution, fill everything.
 - Wait for Review: A project maintainer will review your translation.
 If any changes are needed, they will provide feedback.
+> [!NOTE]
+> You can also make a request on our Discord server in our suggestions channel!